theboylexis/theboylexis/README.md

 ## What I'm Building Toward

-I'm working toward deeper experience in FPGA design, RTL development, processor architecture, and digital hardware systems, with an emphasis on understanding how systems behave below the software abstraction layer.
+I'm working toward deeper experience in FPGA design, RTL development, processor architecture, and digital hardware systems, with an emphasis on understanding how computing systems are designed and verified below the software abstraction layer.

 ---